 "Big companies are acquiring Orlando-based companies, but then they're moving the jobs and companies to other technology hubs, like Austin and Silicon Valley," says Scott.
 "To take our growth to the next stage, we have to prove to these companies that [Orlando] is a hub for IT talent.
 We need to have a large enough resource pool to fuel the next stage of growth, so we can show a company like Google that they can come here, set up shop, and we can fuel the sustainable growth of their company."

 That's where Orlando's local universities comes into play.
-Full Sail's tech offerings include degree programs in Web Design & Development, Software Development, Simulation & Visualization, and Mobile Development, along with a Business Intelligence master's – which involves data analysis and business strategy – and the brand new Cloud Technologies bachelor's degree program, which teaches students how to build and maintain virtual infrastructure systems.
+Full Sail's tech offerings include degree programs in Web Design & Development (now called Web Development), Software Development, Simulation & Visualization, and Mobile Development, along with a Business Intelligence master's – which involves data analysis and business strategy – and the brand new Cloud Technologies bachelor's degree program, which teaches students how to build and maintain virtual infrastructure systems.

 Scott Crespo (far right) hosts Orlando Data Science's Big Data Discussion Panel with, from left to right, Gary Leavens of UCF, Full Sail's James Jessup, and Harvey Hyman of Florida Polytechnic University.